Rick Robey

-Frederick Robert "Rick" Robey (born January 30, 1956) is an American former college and professional basketball player.
+Frederick Robert Robey (born January 30, 1956) is an American former college and professional basketball player.
 At 6'11", he played the center position for the Indiana Pacers, Boston Celtics, and the Phoenix Suns of the National Basketball Association (NBA).

 Early life

 Born in Coral Gables, Florida, Robey's family moved across America as he grew up.
 Robey remembered "I lived in Coral Gables and Jacksonville, Florida until I was about five, then in Memphis (Tennessee) until I was 8 1/2, in Alaska until I was 11 and in New Orleans ever since".

 Robey's interest in basketball started early.
 The Robey family lived in Kodiak, Alaska for two years where Robey's father worked at the Kodiak Naval Operating Base.
 His father, Fred Robey was a civilian employee of the US Defense Investigative Service who said Robey's interest in basketball "...started very young, about five or six.
 He'd say 'Dad, come out and throw the ball to me' and I'd do it.
 Then he started saying 'Dad, let's go out and shoot baskets' and I'd do that too".
 Robey started playing basketball in the naval station's gymnasium every day, competing with much older sailors and marines.
 Robey's father said "they were all so much bigger and better than him that he learned he just had to be aggressive".